-Another angle from the 2 pictures above, amazing details and yes it is not just paint.
+Another angle from the 2 pictures above, amazing details and yes it is not just painted.

 The picture above shows the weapon and its details, really nice looking and well crafted.

-This one shows the back of the monstrum, long tail, quite reminiscent of Alien actually.
+This one shows the back of the monster, long tail, quite reminiscent of Alien actually.

 This is the posture of the figurine, it screams power, fear and evil.